assaabloy-ppi/salt-channel/readme.md

 Salt Channel is simpler than TLS and works well on small embedded processors.
 It has a lower handshake overhead.
 See [this comparison](files/salt-channel-vs-tls-2017-05.md).
 Salt Channel *always* uses mutual authentication and forward secrecy.
-The protocol supports secret client IDs.
-TLS does not currently do this, however, this property is included in the April 2017 TLS 1.3 draft.
+The protocol hides the identity of the client.

 The development of the code in this repository and the protocol itself has been financed by [ASSA ABLOY AB](http://www.assaabloy.com/) -- the